 “The noble relatives of Mad.
 H. Blavatsky have no cause whatsoever for grief.
 Their daughter and niece has not left this world at all.
 She is alive and desires to make known to those whom she loves that she is well and feels very happy in the distant and unknown retreat she has chosen for herself.
 She has been very ill, but is so no longer; for owing to the protection of the Lord Sangyas [the Tibetan name for Buddha] she has found devoted friends who take care of her physically and spiritually.
 Let the ladies of her house, therefore, set their minds at rest.
 Before 18 new moons shall have risen – she will have returned to her family.”

 Although the letter was unsigned, it was written in the handwriting of the Master K.H., as evidenced by this same handwriting being used ten years later by that particular Master when he began his lengthy and publicised correspondence with several Theosophists.
 The Master K.H. and his handwriting were therefore both known to HPB’s family a full five years before the Theosophical Society was even founded.
 How then can it be claimed that HPB invented the Masters out of her own imagination in order to draw attention to herself and the Theosophical Society?!?
-Besides, the Kuthumpas (followers of Kuthumi) still exist today, based mainly near Lahaul and Ladakh in the Trans-Himalayan region of the Karakoram mountains and until relatively recently even had their own website.
+Besides, the Kuthumpas (followers of Kuthumi) still exist today, based mainly near Lahaul and Ladakh in the Trans-Himalayan region of the Karakoram mountains.

 THE PSYCHOMETRIC EXPERIMENT

 In Austria, in 1886, the prominent Theosophist Franz Hartmann was conducting a series of psychometrical experiments via an elderly German peasant woman who had proved to be remarkably clairvoyant.